aaronpowell/aaronpowell.github.io/src/documents/posts/2013-06-26-dddmelbourne-workshop.md

---- cson
+---
-title: 'DDDMelbourne workshop'
+  title: "DDDMelbourne workshop"
-date: '2013-06-26'
+  date: "2013-06-26"
-tags: ['dddmelbourne']
+  tags:
-description: """I'm going to be presenting a JavaScript workshop at the upcoming DDDMelbourne conference
+    - "dddmelbourne"
-"""
+  description: "I'm going to be presenting a JavaScript workshop at the upcoming DDDMelbourne conference"
 ---

 It's that time of year again, it's **conference time!**.
 I'm excited to announce that I'll be coming down for my 4th(!!)
 [DDDMelbourne](http://wwww.dddmelbourne.com) and the [overall agenda](http://www.dddmelbourne.com/agenda) looks quite exciting!